rse/typopro/README.md

 The TypoPRO distribution consists primarily of three content areas:

 - `src/`: all font source files (formats: TTF, OTF)
-- `dtp/`: all font target files for DTP usage (formats: TTF)
+- `dtp/`: all font target files for DTP (Desktop Publishing) usage (formats: TTF)
-- `web/`: all font target files for Web usage (formats: TTF, EOT, WOFF, SVGZ)
+- `web/`: all font target files for Web (World Wide Web) usage (formats: TTF, EOT, WOFF, SVGZ)

 All source files are as provided by the upstream font vendor, just with filenames aligned to the usual TypoPRO conventions.
 For the DTP and Web targets, the fonts are subsetted (see "Unicode Character Reduction" above), renamed and format converted.

+In directory `web/` the fonts are stored in Web formats: Embedded OpenType (EOT), Web Open Font Format (WOFF), TrueType Font (TTF) and Compressed Scalable Vector Graphics (SVGZ).
+The different formats for each font are required for maximum portability across browsers and operating systems.
+In directory `dtp/` the same fonts are stored in TrueType Font (TTF) format only.

 Rebuilding
 ----------